What starts here changes the world - The University of Texas at Austin

 Direct clinical services (individual and group therapy) 8 hrs.
 Open

-Individual Psychotherapy Supervision 1.5 hrs.
+Individual Counseling Supervision 1.5 hrs.
 2 hrs.

-Group Psychotherapy Supervision 0 hrs.
-1 hrs.
+Group Counseling Supervision 0 hr.
+1 hr.

 Practicum Seminar 1.5 hrs.
 1.5 hrs.